bhall2001/flyball-master-manual/teams.md

 A pop-up menu displays the dogs for the current team.
 This menu does contain all teams in the tournament but will always defualt to the current team.
 If this Team is an open team, dogs on other teams are easily accesible form the pop-up menu.

 NAFA data for a dog is looked up from the NAFA database.
 In the CRN field for a dog, enter the CRN.
 Press RETURN on the keyboard and the information about the dog is inserted into the appropriate fields.

+NAFA does not store information on Jump height.
+This must be manually entered.

+All fields are editable.
+Simply click in the field and modify the data as needed.

+When a team changes the lineup, simply enter in the new CRN and press RETURN.
+The new dog information over-writes the existing data.